Jovis: A Visualization Tool for PostgreSQL Query Optimizer

 \subsection{Backend}

-The \systemname backend is responsible for establishing a connection between the frontend, equipped with a GUI, and PostgreSQL via an API service.
-As shown in Figure ~\ref{fig:arc}, the query submitter transmits user queries from the user interface to the dedicated PostgreSQL database.
-Within PostgreSQL, the query goes through parsing, rewriting, and optimization to determine the optimal execution plan by estimating the cost of numerous possible query plans.
-The executor then executes this plan, and the log data are returned to the backend.
-Subsequently, the backend's parser formats this data into JSON with all necessary fields and information required by the \systemname user interface for visualization.
+The \systemname backend connects the frontend GUI with PostgreSQL through an Application Protocol Interface service.
+As shown in Figure~\ref{fig:arc}, the query submitter transmits user queries to PostgreSQL, where they undergo parsing, rewriting, and optimization to determine the optimal execution plan.
+The executor then runs the execution plan, and relevant log data are returned to the backend.
+The backend parser processes this data and formats it into JSON, including all necessary fields for visualization in the user interface.

-\systemname enhances the PostgreSQL optimizer's transparency by augmenting its logging capabilities.
-The default PostgreSQL codebase provides limited visibility into its internal states; thus, \systemname introduces a minimal patch that enriches logging with detailed internal state information.
-For the DP Optimizer, the patch captures and logs \code{RelOptInfo} instances, which contain access paths for each relation and their joins, during the query plan enumeration phase.
-In the case of GEQO, it logs each step of join sequence generation, which involves creating new sequences through recombination crossover techniques.
-These internal states are written to a log file during the process of PostgreSQL query optimization.

-Upon receiving query results from PostgreSQL, the backend processes the log file.
-Given that log data is plain text that is lengthy and unstructured, a parser is crucial in converting it into more readable and structured data.
-The parser first determines the optimizer type and adds it to the result data.
-For the DP Optimizer, the parser processes \code{RelOptInfo} to extract essential information such as path lists, path costs, and the cheapest path, presenting it in JSON format suitable for visualization.
-Similarly, for GEQO, the parser extracts generation information, including join sequences and their costs, and transforms it into JSON format.
-The parsed data are included in the response data together with the query result, then it is passed to the user interface for visualization.